Psychiatry Physician Salary 2026

 • Best for: Increasing income without leaving a primary role

-• 2 extra shifts per month
+• 4 extra 10-hour shifts per month

 • $230 per hour